 Pool ladders come in all shapes and sizes and sometimes these designs result in your pool ladder floating.
 Although frustrating, there are ways to deal with this.
 Objects float in water when they are too light, depending on the type of pool you own it may not be possible to add extra secure fixings, so one solution is to weigh your ladder down.
 Some ladders have removable caps which will allow you to fill your ladder with sand.
 If your ladder does not have fill holes, you can use weights such as containers filled with sand to place at the bottom of your ladder and keep it weighed down.
 Always test the stability of your ladder to make sure it is secured correctly.

-Use extra weights such as sand bags to keep your fixings secure and prevent your cover blowing off in the wind.
+Use extra weights such as sandbags to keep your fixings secure and prevent your cover from blowing off in the wind.

 Depending on the type of pool cover in question holes are either meant to be there or a sign of wear and tear.
-Many solar covers and above ground pool covers have small holes, this is usually to prevent water build up on top of the cover which in turn can damage the cover.
-Some winter covers also have holes for this reason, however in some circumstances people do not want rain water entering their pools so they opt for a different type of pool cover.
+Many solar covers and above-ground pool covers have small holes, this is usually to prevent water build-up on top of the cover which in turn can damage the cover.
+Some winter covers also have holes, for this reason, however, in some circumstances people do not want rainwater entering their pools so they opt for a different type of pool cover.
 Firstly what type of pool cover do you have?
 Do you believe it should have holes?
 If you are unsure then please contact the supplier or manufacturer.
-Unfortunately little creatures love to make pool covers their homes, you may discover that a family of mice has set up home in your cover, in order to avoid this nasty surprise it is important to store your cover in a safe, dry and sensible place.
+Unfortunately, little creatures love to make pool covers their homes, you may discover that a family of mice has set up a home in your cover, in order to avoid this nasty surprise it is important to store your cover in a safe, dry, and sensible place.